nuptechs/NuP-est/replit.md

 **Migration:** See `MULTI_REPL_MIGRATION.md` and `DEPLOYMENT_GUIDE.md` for detailed migration and deployment instructions.

-## Monorepo Architecture
+## Monorepo Architecture (easy-nup)

-The project is structured as a monorepo using Turborepo and pnpm workspaces.
+The easy-nup monorepo is structured using Turborepo and pnpm workspaces.
 It consists of:
 - `apps/`: Deployable applications like `nup-study`, `nup-aim`, and planned `nup-identify`, `nup-chunks`, `nup-kan`, `nup-service`.
 - `packages/@nup/`: Shared code packages including `ui` (shadcn/ui), `auth-client` (for NuP-Identify), `api-client` (TanStack Query), and `shared-types`.
 - `features/@nup/`: Reusable, sellable features like `mindmaps`, `professor-ia`, and `flashcards`.